Agent API (window.midas)

 name: Dataset name after import.
 Defaults to"Untitled".hasHeader: Whether to treat the first row as a header.
 Defaults totrue.encoding: Character encoding ("utf-8","shift_jis","euc-jp").
 When omitted, encoding is auto-detected from the byte sequence.overwrite: Whether to replace an existing dataset with the same name.
 Defaults tofalse.

-If a dataset with the same name already exists, the method returns a DATASET_ALREADY_EXISTS error.
+If a dataset with the same name (case-insensitive) already exists, the method returns a DATASET_ALREADY_EXISTS error.
 Set overwrite: true to replace the existing dataset in place (ID preserved). importFromBuffer can overwrite primary datasets as well (unlike derived methods, which reject such cases with NAME_CONFLICT).
 Parse failures (empty data, empty header row, column count mismatch between rows, etc.) return an INVALID_INPUT error.

 datasets.addColumns(datasetId, input)

-const result = await window.midas.datasets.addColumns('ds_001', {
+const result = await window.midas.datasets.addColumns('Iris', {

 columns: [